argonne-lcf/AR2023/_performancehighlights/connectomics.md

 Connectomics today is leveraging innovations in imaging, supercomputing, and artificial intelligence to improve our understanding of how the brain's neurons are arranged and connected; this is becoming possible today due to exascale computing on Aurora.
 The techniques developed guarantee that computing will scale from cubic millimeters of brain tissue today, to a cubic centimeter whole mouse brain in the future, and to larger volumes of human brain tissue.
 As imaging technology advances, computing will need to achieve high performance on post-exascale machines to avoid becoming the bottleneck.

-The work done to prepare this project for exascale will also benefit other exascale system users: with the electron microscopy algorithms under development, for example, promising broad application to x-ray data, especially with the upcoming upgrade to Argonne’s Advanced Photon Source (APS), a DOE Office of Science User Facility.
+The work done to prepare this project for exascale will also benefit other exascale system users: with the electron microscopy algorithms under development, for example, promising broad application to x-ray data, especially with the upcoming upgrade to Argonne’s Advanced Photon Source, a DOE Office of Science User Facility.